javamesql/AI-Powered-Meeting-to-Jira-Task-Workflow/README.md

 ## 📖 Project Overview

-**The Challenge:**
+**The Problem:**
-In technical program management, valuable context is often lost between verbal meeting discussions and written Jira tickets.
-Manually updating backlogs is slow, prone to error, and often results in vague ticket descriptions.
+Throughout my early experience in corporate, I've noticed that valuable context is sometimes lost between verbal meeting discussions and written Jira tickets.
+Manually updating backlogs is slow and prone to error.
+Some work-arounds have been:

+1. Obtaining the meeting transcript, inputting into LLM, then manually create new tasks and updates based on results.
+It's a viable option but still quite manual.
+2. Writing down new Jira tasks and updates while in the meeting.
+Also a viable option, this does save time but, not writing items down during a meeting allows for more space for critical-thinking.

 **The Solution:**
-I engineered a **"Human-in-the-Loop" AI Pipeline** that transforms unstructured audio files into strict, actionable Jira updates.
-Unlike basic transcription tools, this project uses an LLM (Large Language Model) as a reasoning engine to:
+I engineered a **PM Agent AI Pipeline** that transforms unstructured audio files into actionable Jira updates.
+Unlike basic transcription tools, this project uses a Large Language Model as a reasoning engine to:
 1.  **Check Context:** Reads the live Jira board first to avoid creating duplicates.
-2.  **Infer Priority:** Detects urgency in speech (e.g., "fire drill") to assign priority levels automatically.
+2.  **Determine Priority:** Detects urgency in speech (e.g., "fire drill") to assign priority levels automatically.
 3.  **Structure Data:** Formats the output into a JSON payload for the Jira API.
+4.  **Present:** Showcases incoming Jira changes in Terminal, to be approved by User.

 ---